 Salinization of irrigated land

 Waterlogging

+Other - specify

 The farm survey captures farmer’s knowledge about the situation of the agricultural holding in terms of soil degradation.
 Experience has shown that farmers are very much aware of the state of their soils, health and degradation level.
 Farmers may also be offered the opportunity to mention other threats than the above four.